|Written by health professionals: Doctor, M.D., CphT, and others - but easy to read.|

 Mum's sudden starting of incontinence was the final crunching blow.

-We now pay for a wheel chair taxi to bring mum to us for visits, so that she can still be part of the family in a family setting, but we sure do miss not having her with us.
+I paid for a wheel chair taxi to bring mum to us for visits, so that she can still be part of the family in a family setting, but we sure do miss not having her with us.

 It's hard seeing her essentially unable to move, but she can recognise me and, in her own way, she responds.